 Please have a personal website of your own

 You can make it for free using Github Pages or Google Sites.
 There are standard templates also available that you can directly use.
-This page can be used to highlight your portfolio of projects
+This page can be used to highlight your portfolio of projects.

-Prepare a solid cover letter
+Prepare a solid cover letter.

 This may be optional, but I will personally recommend you to keep one ready.
 A standard storyline will be as follows:

 Paragraph 1 — Who you are and what are you currently doing (2–3 sentences).
-Which projects or research areas you are interested in and why.
-This marks the end of the first paragraph
+Which projects or research areas are you interested in and why?
+This marks the end of the first paragraph.

-Final paragraph — Describe specifics about the project you are interested in and mention some broad plans for the future work that you think will be useful.
+Final paragraph — Describe specifics about the project you are interested in and mention some broad plans for future work that you think will be useful.
 Provide evidence or reasoning to defend your proposal.

 For reference, you can find the template of my cover letter here.